StefanoSpadano/complex_networks_project/README.md

 The last three scripts produce some plots which will be saved in a dedicated folder for plots and each plot is saved with its name and a time stamp.

+For a first time usage I advise using the scripts are they are and each time you'll be prompted to insert the subreddit name upon which the script has to be run; this will create coherence among the files saved and imported.
+If users want to work only on one subreddit then the info can be inserted in the config.ini file directly.

 **For standard Python users** you can run the scripts from your terminal or command prompt, just make sure to be in the root folder of the cloned repository before running the following commands:

 ```bash